-Fig. 6.8: A 16h5 tag (left) and a 36h11 tag (right).
+Fig. 6.8: A 16h5 tag (left), a 36h11 tag (center) and a 41h12 tag (right).
 AprilTags consist of a mandatory white (a) and black (b) border and a variable amount of data bits (c).

 AprilTags are similar to QR codes.
 However, they are specifically designed for robust identification at large distances.
 As for QR codes, we will call the tag pixels modules.
 Fig. 6.8 shows how AprilTags are structured.
-They are surrounded by a mandatory white and black border, each one module wide.
-In the center, they carry a variable amount of data modules.
-Other than QR codes, they do not contain any user-defined information but are identified by a predefined family and ID.
-The tags in Fig. 6.8 for example are of family 16h5 and 36h11 and have id 0 and 11, respectively.
-All supported families are shown in Table 6.12.
+They have a mandatory white and black border, each one module wide.
+The tag families 16h5, 25h9, 36h10 and 36h11 are surrounded by this border and carry a variable amount of data modules in the center.
+For tag family 41h12, the black and white border is shifted towards the inside and the data modules are in the center and also at the border of the tags.
+Other than QR codes, AprilTags do not contain any user-defined information but are identified by a predefined family and ID.
+The tags in Fig. 6.8 for example are of family 16h5, 36h11 and 41h12 have id 0, 11 and 0, respectively.
+All supported families are shown in Table 6.13.

-Number of tag IDs Family Recommended 16h5 30 242 25h7 25h9 35 0 36h10 2320 0 36h11 587 +
+Family Number of tag IDs Recommended

+16h5 30 -

+25h9 35 0

+36h10 2320 0

+36h11 587 +

+41h12 2115 +

-Table 6.12: AprilTag families
+Table 6.13: AprilTag families

-For each family, the number before the "h" states the number of data modules contained in the tag: While a 16h5 tag contains 16 (4x4) data modules ((c) in Fig. 6.8), a 36h11 tag contains 36 (6x6) modules.
+For each family, the number before the "h" states the number of data modules contained in the tag: While a 16h5 tag contains 16 (4x4) data modules ((c) in Fig. 6.8), a 36h11 tag contains 36 (6x6) modules and a 41h12 tag contains 41 (3x3 inner + 4x8 outer) modules.
 The number behind the "h" refers to the Hamming distance between two tags of the same family.
-The higher, the more robust is the detection, but the fewer individual tag IDs are available for the same number of data modules (see Table 6.12).
+The higher, the more robust is the detection, but the fewer individual tag IDs are available for the same number of data modules (see Table 6.13).

-The advantage of fewer data modules (as for 16h5 compared to 36h11) is the lower resolution of the tag.
+The advantage of fewer modules (as for 16h5 compared to 36h11) is the lower resolution of the tag.
 Hence, each tag module is larger and the tag therefore can be detected from a larger distance.
 This, however, comes at a price: Firstly, fewer data modules lead to fewer individual tag IDs.
 Secondly, and more importantly, detection robustness is significantly reduced due to a higher false positive rate; i.e, tags are mixed up or nonexistent tags are detected in random image texture or noise.
+The 41h12 family has its border shifted towards the inside, which gives it more data modules at a lower number of total modules compared to the 36h11 family.

-For these reasons we recommend using the 36h11 family and highly discourage the use of the 16h5 and 25h7 families.
-The latter families should only be used if a large detection distance really is necessary for an application.
+For these reasons we recommend using the 41h12 and 36h11 families and highly discourage the use of the 16h5 family.
+The latter family should only be used if a large detection distance really is necessary for an application.
 However, the maximum detection distance increases only by approximately 25% when using a 16h5 tag instead of a 36h11 tag.

 Pre-generated AprilTags can be downloaded at the AprilTag project website (https://april.eecs.umich.edu/software/apriltag.html).
-There, each family consists of multiple PNGs containing single tags and one PDF containing each tag on a separate page.
+There, each family consists of multiple PNGs containing single tags.
 Each pixel in the PNGs corresponds to one AprilTag module.
-When printing the tags, special care must be taken to also include the white border around the tag that is contained in the PNGs as well as PDFs (see (a) in Fig. 6.8).
-Moreover, the tags should be scaled to the desired printing size without any interpolation, so that the sharp edges are preserved.
+When printing the tags of the families 36h11, 36h10, 25h9 and 16h5 special care must be taken to also include the white border around the tag that is contained in the PNG (see (a) in Fig. 6.8).
+Moreover, all tags should be scaled to the desired printing size without any interpolation, so that the sharp edges are preserved.